Re-run failed tests only (preview)

 If you run into issues, comment on the Discuss post.

-Answer: Not at this time.
+Answer: Not currently.

 Question: My maven surefire tests are failing when I try to set this feature up?